electron/electron/docs/api/browser-window.md

 #### `win.isFocusable()` _macOS_ _Windows_

-Returns whether the window can be focused.
+Returns `boolean` - Whether the window can be focused.

 #### `win.setParentWindow(parent)`